2023 Stats

 Subscribe now to instantly reveal our take on this news.

-Cease (7-8) took the loss Sunday, allowing three runs on four hits and three walks over six innings against the Twins.
-He struck out five.
+Cease (5-4) was tagged with the loss Saturday, allowing four runs on eight hits over 6.2 innings against the Yankees.
+He struck out nine.

 ANALYSIS